-The Community House's Head Start program facilitates school readiness for 144 preschool children ages 3 to 5 from income eligible families.
+The Community House's Head Start program, established in 1983, facilitates school readiness for 144 preschool children ages 3 to 5 from income eligible families.
 School Readiness is defined as children possessing the skills, knowledge, and attitudes necessary for success in school and for later learning.
 We do this by supporting the child's development in a comprehensive way, including physical and mental health, as well as social, emotional, and cognitive development.

 The program is licensed by the CT Office of Early Childhood and currently employs two service delivery models;

 Part-Day: The part-day, part-year model is free of charge and is closely aligned with the public school calendar operating 190 days over 41 weeks.